rauc/rauc/docs/integration.rst

-Place your system configuration file in ``configs/platform-<yourplatform>/projectroot/etc/rauc/system.conf`` to let the RAUC recipe install it into the rootfs you build.
+Place your system configuration file in ``configs/platform-<yourplatform>/projectroot/etc/rauc/system.conf`` to let the RAUC package install it into the rootfs you build.
 Also place the keyring for your device in ``configs/platform-<yourplatform>/projectroot/etc/rauc/ca.cert.pem``.